mcuckson/test-markdown/demo_application/_index.md

 `aws cloudformation deploy --template-file cloudformation/app_template.yml --stack-name airview-demo-tmp  --capabilities CAPABILITY_NAMED_IAM`

 After deployment, find the url of the Cloudfront distribution and load in the browser.
 You may also wish to add some records to the `AirviewDemoDB` to see these displayed in the page.

+### IAM Access Keys

+This deployment must use IAM Access keys to push code changes to the environment.
+These should be exempt from compliance monitoring.
+The keys should be rotated on a monthly basis.